Mghrabi/image-processing/README.md

 ## Notes
 |src/utilities contain two middleware function files:
 |    validation Utility file to validate the params of the url
-|    image Utility file to create or check the existance of the specified version of the image
+|    image Utility file to create or check the existence of the specified version of the image